vladmihalcea/high-performance-java-persistence/README.md

 - MySQL

-    You should install MySQL 5.6 (or later) and the password for the mysql user should be admin.
+    You should install MySQL 5.6 (or later) and the password for the `mysql` user should be `admin`.

     Now you need to create a `high_performance_java_persistence` schema

-    Besides having all privileges on this schema, the user mysql also requires select persmission on `mysql.PROC`.
+    Besides having all privileges on this schema, the user mysql also requires select permission on `mysql.PROC`.

     Exact instructions can be found in [here](https://github.com/vladmihalcea/high-performance-java-persistence/blob/master/MYSQL.md).

 - SQL Server

-    You should install SQL Server Express Edition with Tools Chose mixed mode authentication and set the sa user password to adm1n
+    You should install SQL Server Express Edition with Tools.
+Chose mixed mode authentication and set the `sa` user password to `adm1n`.

     Open SQL Server Configuration Manager -> SQL Server Network Configuration and enable Named Pipes and TCP